Subaru Crosstrek: Third generation (GU; 2022)

-The third generation Crosstrek was revealed in Japan on September 15, 2022, while being based on the outgoing model.
+The third-generation Crosstrek was revealed in Japan on September 15, 2022, while being based on the outgoing model.
 It went on sale in Japan in December 2022, being available with a cheaper front-wheel drive option.
-The third generation is also the first to use the Crosstrek nameplate globally; previous generations marketed outside the United States and Canada used the XV nameplate.
+The third-generation is also the first to use the Crosstrek nameplate globally; previous generations marketed outside North America used the XV nameplate.